DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 ---

-##### Which of these are true regarding GHO’s adoption?

-- [ ]  Using portals, GHO cannot be minted on Ethereum and be transferred to other chains easily
-- [ ]  Penetration into L2 chains would be impossible
-- [ ]  Penetration into L2 chains would be undesirable as they are loosing popularity amongst a vast majority of general users
-- [x]  Penetration into L2 chains would be desirable as they are gaining popularity amongst a vast majority of general users

-Hint: noHint

-Explanation: Using portals, GHO can be minted on Ethereum and be transferred to other chains easily.
-The non-crypto native user base prefers stablecoins.
-Penetration into L2 chains would be desirable as they are gaining popularity amongst a vast majority of general users.

-Sub Topics: aave-gho

----

 ##### Which of these contribute to the safety of GHO’s use?

 - [x]  A supply borrow cap can be levied to further improve its security